Lauren Lapomarda

-Lauren Adrienne Lapomarda (born May 10, 2002) is an American professional soccer player who plays as a defender for USL Super League club Dallas Trinity.
-She played college soccer for the Texas Longhorns, for which she is the record appearance holder.
+Lauren Adrienne Lapomarda (born May 10, 2002) is an American professional soccer player who plays as a defender for Besta deild kvenna club Þór/KA.
+She played college soccer for the Texas Longhorns, setting the program record for career appearances.

 Early life

 Lapomarda grew up in the Dallas suburb of Prosper, Texas, the younger of two children born to Larry Lapomarda and Adriana Lazo.
 She is of Italian and Mexican descent and holds American, Italian and Mexican citizenship.
 Her sister, Katie, played college soccer at San Diego.
 Lapomarda began playing soccer at age three.
 She played prep soccer at Prosper High School and club soccer for Solar SC.
 She won the USSDA under-16/17 national championship in 2019, with her club team led by her future Texas teammates Lexi Missimo and Trinity Byars.

 College career

 Lapomarda played five seasons for the Texas Longhorns, making a program-record 102 appearances (97 starts) and scoring 4 goals between 2020 and 2024.
 In her senior season, she contributed to a program-record stretch of more than six games without conceding a goal.
 She then helped Texas win the 2023 Big Ten tournament, being named to the all-tournament team after assisting Trinity Byars in a 1–0 semifinal win over Texas Tech and defeating BYU 3–1 in the final.
 In her fifth season, she was given freedom to contribute more offensively and doubled her career scoring output with two goals and five assists.
 She also helped lead Texas to victory in the 2024 SEC tournament (in their first season in the conference), scoring a golden goal in a 2–1 semifinal win against Arkansas to advance to the final, where they beat South Carolina 1–0.